-I expected an over the top Queen, sashaying across leopard print rugs, boas draped across bejeweled lamp shades.
-What greeted me was a very tasteful, high-end boutique record store filled with not just good records, but very, very good records.
+I expected an over-the-top queen sashaying across leopard print rugs, boas draped across bejeweled lamp shades.
+What greeted me instead was a very tasteful, high-end boutique record store filled with not just good records, but very, very good records.
 I knew that I had stumbled into the collector’s corner of vinyl.

 Glancing up, there was an Afrika Bambaataa vinyl on the wall, and I was immediately transported back to the 80s, to the punk revolution and to “speak about destruction, speak about destruction, the human race is becoming a disgrace.”

-Meet Jonathan Sklute, Good Records owner and music aficionado.
-Born and raised in Berkeley, California, he ventured to the east coast in 1995 for school, and like many of us transplants, New York captured his heart and he stayed.
+Meet Jonathan Sklute, owner of Good Records and music aficionado.
+Born and raised in Berkeley, he ventured to the east coast in 1995 for school.
+Like many of us transplants, New York captured his heart and he stayed.

-Initially, he was working a very New York kind of job; hi-stress, hi-impact for a financial services company.
+Initially, Sklute was working a very New York kind of job; high-stress, high-impact for a financial services company.
 As time went on, he would look in the mirror and become increasingly dissatisfied with his career.
 He hated going to work and he knew it was time for a change.
 Already a passionate record collector and musician, it made perfect sense to open a record store.

-But to say that this is ‘just a record store’ is like saying New York is just a little chilly in the winter.
-The floors are spotless, bins (even the bargain bins) are neatly lined and well organized, complete with something New York shops typically have little of—walking space.
+But to say that this is just a record store is like saying New York is just a little chilly in the winter.
+The floors are spotless.
+The bins (even the bargain bins) are neatly lined and well organized.
+And the store boasts something New York shops typically have little of—walking space.

 “Well, it’s New York City,” he explains.
 “An international, boutique environment.
 It’s not like digging in a warehouse.
 Everything should be mint; it should be clean, in a brand new poly sleeve.
 It’s only right.”

 Good Records is exactly that: Good Records.
 Not Good CDs or Good Tapes or Good Posters; simply Good Records.